 SYMPTOMS POSSIBLE CAUSES WHAT TO DO Engine turns over but fails to start or starts with difficulty 1.
-No fuel to the engine Check the tank level and fill up with correct gas-oil mixture.
-Check for possible clogging of fuel line, item 5.
+No fuel to the engine Check the tank level and fill up with correct gas oil mixture.
+Check for possible clogging of fuel line, item 4.
 2. Flooded engine Remove wet spark plugs, turn ignition to OFF and crank engine several times.
 Install clean dry spark plugs.
 Start engine following usual starting procedure.
 If engine continues to flood, see your dealer.
 3. Spark plug/faulty ignition Check for fouled or defective spark plug.
-Dis- connect spark plug wire, unscrew plug and re- move from cylinder head.
+Disconnect spark plug wire, unscrew plug and remove from cylinder head.
 Reconnect wire and ground exposed plug on engine cowl, being careful to hold away from spark plug hole.
 Follow engine starting procedure and check for spark.
 If no sparks appear, replace spark plug.
 If trouble persists, contact your dealer.
 Clogged fuel line (water or dirt) Remove and clean the fuel filter.
 Change filter cartridge if necessary.
 Check condition and connections of fuel lines.
 Check the cleanliness of fuel tank.
-5. Faulty carburetor First make primary adjustments on carburetor (See Maintenance Section).
-If carburetor is still faulty, contact your dealer for repair.
-6. Too much oil in fuel Drain the fuel tank and refill with the correct gasfoil mixture.
+5. Incorrect carburetor adjustment Contact your dealer.
+6. Too much oil in fuel Drain the fuel tank and refill with the correct gas/oil mixture.
 7. Engine timing Engine timing may be defective or out of adjustment.
 Contact your dealer.
 8. Poor engine compression Running with a lean fuel mixture may produce excessive engine wear resulting in poor engine compression.
 If this occurs, contact your dealer at once.
 Engine will not turn manually 1.
 Seized engine In the case of a seized engine contact your dealer.

-SYMPTOMS POSSIBLE CAUSES WHAT TO DO Engine lacks accelera- tion or power Fouled or defective spark plug Check item 2 of "Engine turns over but fails to start or starts with difficulty" Clogged fuel line (water or dirt) Check fuel line condition.
-(See item 5 of "Engine turns over but fails to start or starts with difficulty").
-3. Carburetor Readjust the carburetor.
-(See Maintenance section).
-If trouble persists, contact your dealer.
-4. Faulty ignition First check item 2 and 3 of "Engine turns over but fails to start or starts with difficulty".
-If the ignition system still seems faulty, contect your dealer.
+SYMPTOMS POSSIBLE CAUSES WHAT TO DO Engine lacks accelera- tion or power Fouled or defective spark plug Check item 3 of "Engine turns over but fails to start or starts with difficulty" Clogged fuel line (water or dirt) Check fuel line condition.
+See item 4 of "Engine turns over but fails to start or starts with difficulty").
+3. Carburetor Contact your dealer.
+4. Ignition First check item 2 and 3 of "Engine turns over but fails to start or starts with difficulty".
+If the ignition system still seems faulty, contact your dealer.
 5. Engine If unable to locate specific symptoms, contact your dealer.
 Engine continually backfires 1.
-Faulty spark plug Check item 2 of "Engine turns over but fails to start or starts with difficulty".
+Spark plug Check item 3 of "Engine turns over but fails to start or starts with difficulty".
 2. Overheated Carburetor set too lean.
 Contact your dealer.
 3. Engine timing incorrectly set Contact your dealer.
 Snowmobile cannot reach full speed 1.
 Drive Belt Check for damaged or worn drive belt.
 Replace if necessary.
 2. Incorrect track adjustment Check track tension and alignment.
 Readjust to specifications.
 (See Maintenance Section).
-3. Faulty engine Check item 1 to 5 of "Engine lacks acceleration or power.".
+3. Engine Check item 1 to 5 of "Engine lacks acceleration or power.".
 4. Pulley misaligned Contact your dealer.